DaveVED/threadsnap/README.md

 ---

-Transform and manage X/Twitter threads into customizable react components.
+[ThreadSnap](http://threadsnap.dev/) allows you to Transform and manage X/Twitter threads into customizable react components.
 Perfect for embedding in your personal projects, creating interactive archives, or even simply storing and manaing your content for later.